Find the Height yi from Which the Rock Was Launched

 Introduction

 When a rock is launched into the air, it follows a parabolic trajectory under the influence of gravity.
-The height from which the rock is launched, denoted as yi, is a critical parameter that affects the rock's maximum height, time of flight, and the distance it travels.
+And the height from which the rock is launched, denoted as yi, is a critical parameter that affects the rock's maximum height, time of flight, and the distance it travels.
 Determining yi is essential for predicting the rock's behavior and can be approached using various physical principles, including kinematics and energy conservation.

 Kinematic Approach